Ahmad Jalayir

 Sultan Ahmad (سلطان احمد جلایر) was the ruler of the Jalayirid Sultanate (ruled 1382–1410), he was son to the most accomplished ruler of the sultanate, Shaykh Uways Jalayir.
 Early in his reign, he was involved in conflicts with his brothers.
-He would later suffer from several defeats with Timur and eventually imprisoned by the Mamluks.
-After being set free, he attacked his old enemy, the Qara Qoyunlu but was later captured and executed 1410.
+He would later suffer from several defeats from Timur and eventually imprisoned by the Mamluks.
+After being set free, he attacked his old enemy, the Qara Qoyunlu but was later captured and executed in 1410.

 Sibling rivalries

 Ahmad came to power as a result of a plot against his brother Shaikh Hussain Jalayir, who was captured and executed.
 Ahmad's other brothers, Shaikh Ali and Bayazid opposed him.
 Husain's former amir, Adil Aqa, had Bayazid proclaimed sultan in Soltaniyeh, while Shaikh Ali prepared to leave Baghdad and march to Tabriz.
 To secure his position, Ahmad requested the assistance of the Qara Qoyunlu (Black Sheep Turkmen) which defeated Shaikh Ali and within two years Ahmad was able to neutralize his other brother, Bayazid.